DaveParillo/cisc192-reader/src/chapter3/convert.rst

            This is the name of a variable.
 Only the value of a variable will print with cout.
          - [ ] 8

-           Remember that converting to an integer always truncates.
+           Remember that converting to an integer always rounds down.
          - [x] 7

            Correct!